 It is much easier to work in the kingdom of God without being bogged down with baggage on your back.
-Once you commit your life to do the work of God, you do not need to keep that scrapbook of pictures of old lovers who are now other people's spouses.
-You no longer need to keep every movie stub, theater program, bulletin, and brochure you accumulated when you were dating many years ago.
-You don't need to keep the gifts ex-lovers gave you.
+Once you commit your life to do the work of God, you do not need to keep that scrapbook full of pictures of old lovers who are now married to someone else.
+You do not need to keep every movie stub, theater program, bulletin, and brochure you accumulated when you were dating many years ago.
+You don't need to keep the gifts your ex-lovers gave you.
 Those things are pieces of your past.
 Holding onto them is also holding you back.

 Get Rid of Stuff from Your Past

 When Jesus comes into your life, there are some things you MUST throw away, destroy, burn, eradicate, and eliminate.
 That is NOT optional.

 Begin to clean out ALL those things that keep you tied to the world you once were part of.
 They remind you of your past before you were saved.
 Eliminate those reminders of what existed BEFORE you made Jesus the center of your life and the lover of your soul.
 You will soon see that once you make a clean sweep of those memories, you will be free to follow Jesus more passionately.

 Don't take my word for it.
 Let's see what the Bible says about getting rid of reminders of your past so you will not still be tied to the world.